-- (III) in no event significantly depart from budget neutrality unless otherwise required by this Act. - (ii) USE OF SAVINGS.-To the extent that any budget savings are realized in the renegotiation of a Standard Reinsurance Agreement under subparagraph (A)(ii), and the savings are determined not to be a significant departure from budget neutrality under clause (i), the savings shall be used to increase reimbursements or payments described under paragraphs (4) and (9). - (9) Due date for payment of underwriting gains.-Effective beginning with the 2011 reinsurance year, the Corporation shall make payments for underwriting gains under this subtitle on- - $\left(A\right)$ for the 2011 reinsurance year, October 1, 2012; and - (B) for each reinsurance year thereafter, October 1 of the following calendar year. - (l) OPTIONAL COVERAGES.-The Corporation may offer specific risk protection programs, including protection against prevented planting, wildlife depredation, tree damage and disease, and insect infestation, under such terms and conditions as the Board may determine, except that no program may be undertaken if insurance for the specific risk involved is generally available from private companies. - (m) QUALITY LOSS ADJUSTMENT COVERAGE.- - (1) EFFECT OF COVERAGE.-If a policy or plan of insurance offered under this subtitle includes quality loss adjustment coverage, the coverage shall provide for a reduction in the quantity of production of the agricultural commodity considered produced during a crop year, or a similar adjustment, as a result of the agricultural commodity not meeting the quality standards established in the policy or plan of insurance. - (2) Additional quality loss adjustment.- - (A) PRODUCER OPTION.-Notwithstanding any other provision of law, in addition to the quality loss adjustment coverage available under paragraph (1), the Corporation shall offer producers the option of purchasing quality loss adjustment coverage on a basis that is smaller than a unit with respect to an agricultural commodity that satisfies each of the following: - (i) The agricultural commodity is sold on an identity-preserved basis. - (ii) All quality determinations are made solely by the Federal agency designated to grade or classify the agricultural commodity. - (iii) All quality determinations are made in accordance with standards published by the Federal agency in the Federal Register.
+(III) in no event significantly depart from budget neutrality unless otherwise required by

+- (ii) Use of savings.-To the extent that any budget savings are realized in the renegotiation of a Standard Reinsurance Agreement under subparagraph (A)(ii), and the savings are determined not to be a significant departure from budget neutrality under clause (i), the savings shall be used to increase reimbursements or payments described under paragraphs (4) - (9) Due date for payment of underwriting gains.-Effective beginning with the 2011 reinsurance year, the Corporation shall make payments for underwriting gains under this subtitle on- - (A) for the 2011 reinsurance year, October 1, 2012; and - (B) for each reinsurance year thereafter, October 1 of the following calendar year. - (1) OPTIONAL COVERAGES.-The Corporation may offer specific risk protection programs, including protection against prevented planting, wildlife depredation, tree damage and disease, and insect infestation, under such terms and conditions as the Board may determine, except that no program may be undertaken if insurance for the specific risk involved is generally available from private companies.

+(m) QUALITY LOSS ADJUSTMENT COVERAGE.-

+- (1) EFFECT OF COVERAGE.-If a policy or plan of insurance offered under this subtitle includes quality loss adjustment coverage, the coverage shall provide for a reduction in the quantity of production of the agricultural commodity considered produced during a crop year, or a similar adjustment, as a result of the agricultural commodity not meeting the quality standards established in the policy or plan of insurance. - (2) Additional quality loss adjustment.-

+(A) PRODUCER OPTION.-Notwithstanding any other provision of law, in addition to the quality loss adjustment coverage available under paragraph (1), the Corporation shall offer producers the option of purchasing quality loss adjustment coverage on a basis that is smaller than a unit with respect to an agricultural commodity that satisfies each of the following:

+(i) The agricultural commodity is sold on an iden-